gbmitchell/math4610/HW3/problem_1.md

     Infinity norm of u = 3.000

-The sum of the absolute values in the vector u are 1 + 2 + 3 = 6.
+The maximum value out of the vector elements 1.0, 2.0, and 3.0 is 3.0, therefore the Infinity-norm of the vector u is 3.0.

 **Implementation/Code:** The following is the code for vectorNormInfinity()